aminamasood02/Final-Year-Project/README.md

 Confidence Detection: Real-time analysis of user confidence via facial recognition.
 Performance Tracking: Monitors progress with detailed feedback and reports.

-Ideal for job seekers, students, and recruiters to enhance interview skills and streamline candidate evaluation.
+Ideal for job seekers, and recruiters to enhance interview skills and streamline candidate evaluation.